eugenehong270/wejo-trivia/journals/waylen_roche.md

 Over the weekend, I began exploring Redux through several YouTube tutorial videos.
 Today, the team planned out our week based on learning Redux, finishing up auth on the backend, and implementing a basic React frontend representation of user data.
 I am feeling motivated to get as much of our mvps done before next week as possible, so we can work on stretch goals and ultimately deployment.

+2022-11-22
+Today we continued to explore Redux Toolkit.
+I finished up wrapping the backend API endpoints for create game score and get games in authenticator reqs.
+In the second half of the day, the team explored the repo from the earlier lecture on Redux, talking through most of the code.
+Eugene then lead the code along to begin implementing Redux Toolkit in our project repo.